Alexandre50000/Syst-mes-embarqu-s-et-robotique/README.md

 >- Which file is generated from which step of the compiler?

 > `Task 2`
 >- Look in detail at the assembler code generated by the compiler.
-Understand the assembly language instructions by using the Cortex-M4 Generic User Guide.
+Understand the assembly language instructions by using the [Cortex-M4 Generic User Guide](https://github.com/EPFL-MICRO-315/TPs-Student/wiki/datasheets/Cortex-M4-generic-user-guide.pdf)
 >- Hints:
->    - This document is available on the moodle page of the course
 >    - Look in particular at the functionality of the instructions **push**, **pop**, **mov**, **add**, **str**, **ldr**, **cmp** and **ble**
 >    - What is the purpose of **sub sp, sp, #20** instruction at the beginning of the main function?
 >    - Try to initialize more variables in the main function and see how this instruction will change